 In America and in the UK, Halloween costumes are often chosen from pop culture, and it is not unusual to see both children and adults dressed up as their favourite cartoon character, pop star or book.
 In Spain, however, Halloween costumes always have a touch of the macabre and everyone chooses spooky characters for their costumes.
 If you’re looking to buy a new costume for your Halloween in Spain then think ghosts and ghouls, witches and warlocks, werewolves and zombies.
 The scarier the better is a good rule of thumb for this spooky celebration!

 Are you thinking of moving to Spain?
 Perhaps you’ve always imagined having your own Spanish holiday home, where you can spend time for holidays such as Halloween and Christmas?
-Whatever your dream, or locally based property experts are perfectly placed to help.
-Why not get in touch today to find out more about how we can help you to turn your dream into a reality.
+Whatever your dream or locally based property agents are perfectly placed to help.
+Why not get in touch today with Right Casa Estate Agency to let us help you find your dream property on the Costa Del Sol.